Sanjay126/Rekognition-Prototype/README.md

-For testing on already trained model (trained for wolf of the wall street) python check_video -encodings wolf_of_wall_street.pickle -url "https://www.youtube.com/watch?v=x-51mt2tIVw" (this might take a few minutes depending on the length of clip)
+For testing on already trained model (trained for wolf of the wall street) python check_video.py -encodings wolf_of_wall_street.pickle -url "https://www.youtube.com/watch?v=x-51mt2tIVw" (this might take a few minutes depending on the length of clip)

 For training for any movie and then testing